DreamMoonCai/KYukiReflection/docs-source/src/en/api/features.md

 // Assume this is an instance of this Class val instance = Test()
-// Call and execute using YukiReflection Test::class.java.method {
+// Call and execute using YukiReflection Test::class.function {
     name {
         // Start with do, end with Task, just letters it.startsWith("do") && it.endsWith("Task") && it.isOnlyLetters()
     }
-    param(StringClass)
+    param(StringKClass)
 }.get(instance).call("task_name")
 ```

 ::: tip

-Use **name { ... }** to create a conditional method body, where the variable **it** is the string of the current name, and you can freely use it in the extension method of **NameRules** function.
+Use **name { ... }** to create a conditional method body, where the variable **it** is the string of the current name, and you can freely use it in the extension method of **KNameRules** function.

 The condition at the end of the method body needs to return a **Boolean**, which is the final condition judgment result.

-For more functions, please refer to [FieldFinder.name](../api/public/com/DreamMoonCai/KYukiReflection/finder/members/FieldFinder#name-method-1), [MethodFinder.name](../api/public/com/DreamMoonCai/KYukiReflection/finder/members/MethodFinder#name-method-1) methods and [NameRules](../api/public/com/DreamMoonCai/KYukiReflection/finder/base/rules/NameRules).
+For more functions, please refer to [KPropertyFinder.name](../api/public/io/github/dreammooncai/yukiReflection/finder/members/FieldFinder#name-method-1), [KFunctionFinder.name](../api/public/io/github/dreammooncai/yukiReflection/finder/members/MethodFinder#name-method-1) methods and [KNameRules](../api/public/io/github/dreammooncai/yukiReflection/finder/base/rules/KNameRules).

 :::